 “Using Dynamic Plane Creation, we tilted the part and roughed-out the cut edge using a 3D raster cut.
 This allowed us to force the tool to approach the shape at a specific angle while also leaving material for hard milling.
 Parts can move a bit during the heat-treating process; to ensure accuracy, tight-tolerance parts are machined hard, as are most cut edges,” Ohler explains.

 Once a punch form is built and goes into production, it can stamp out multiple parts per minute, depending on size and thickness.
 These parts are stamped out of thin sheet metal and then welded together to build a strong unibody frame.

-Part of MTD’s strategy is maintaining a repeatable system for all parts running through the shop.
-One of the biggest reasons MTD programmers chose Mastercam was because of its flexibility to recreate the code for machining a wide range of parts and its consistency with the final code sent to the machines.
+Part of McAfee’s strategy is maintaining a repeatable system for all parts running through the shop.
+One of the biggest reasons its programmers chose Mastercam was because of its flexibility to recreate the code for machining a wide range of parts and its consistency with the final code sent to the machines.

 “Since we have this software and the ability to reverse engineer, we can produce all the die components a unibody needs,” Lysiak says.

 The McAfee team can receive a part from a customer, reverse engineer it, and produce a cleaner, higher quality part.

 “We also create spare components so production lines don’t shut down,” Lysiak notes.
 “Once in the system, replacements can be made without the need to ship the die to the shop.
 The cost savings to customers add up quickly.”

 Lysiak says that his goal is to reduce lead times while producing the high-quality parts customers expect.
 He does this by having his team of programmers revise and check programs frequently to ensure the most effective cutting process.

 “We always try multiple different techniques and toolpaths to find areas where we can push the envelope,” Ohler explains.